 If our kids aren’t bounding around smiling and carefree, the niggling feeling sets in: “Why aren’t they happy?
 Is it my fault?
 Am I a bad parent?”
 And if you’re going through a divorce, these feelings are magnified no end.
 “My kids are miserable,” you think.
 “I did this.”

 Then you overcompensate by trying to coax out manifestations of a happiness that they’re just not feeling right now.
 Perhaps you even get frustrated or upset when they fail to perform for you.
 Perhaps you feel disappointed.

-Here’s the thing: you’re not the only one that can intuitively read another person’s state of mind.
-Kids can do it too.
+But here’s the thing: you’re not the only one that can intuitively read another person’s state of mind; kids can too.

 Called Inside Out, it depicts five characters representing the emotions like joy, disgust and fear piloting the brain of an 11 year old girl and helping to navigate the world around her after the disruption of moving to a new city.

 What’s intriguing about the film is that the crew is captained by “Joy”, an incorrigibly upbeat figure that constantly tries to drag the other emotions to her point of view, no matter how much it grates against their outlook, without listening to them at all.

 And, as the film critic Sarah Vine says, Joy isn’t a representation of the little girls’ personality at all – she’s the “archetypal” mother figure, a “control freak” who is desperately trying to dominating the way her child thinks.

 “It took me a while to figure this out, but once the penny dropped, it was embarrassing how much she reminded me of myself, all forced jollity and cringing positivity,” writes Vine.

 “Of course, Joy means well.
 All she wants is for Riley to be happy – don’t all parents?
 But until I saw this film, it had never occurred to me how absurd that idea is.
 Nor had I realised how selfish it is.